pokedo0/llmcord/README.md

 - User identity aware (OpenAI API and xAI API only)
 - Streamed responses (turns green when complete, automatically splits into separate messages when too long)
 - Hot reloading config (you can change settings without restarting the bot)
+- Optional auto-summarization of YouTube links using Gemini's video API with a custom prompt file
+- Uses the official `google-genai` SDK for Gemini video understanding
 - Displays helpful warnings when appropriate (like "⚠️ Only using last 25 messages" when the customizable message limit is exceeded)
 - Caches message data in a size-managed (no memory leaks) and mutex-protected (no race conditions) global dictionary to maximize efficiency and minimize Discord API calls
 - Fully asynchronous